 Select Date and Time

 If you opted to schedule a listing start time, simply click on the box where this option's listed.
 Immediately, your iPhone will pull up a scheduling dial.
 There, you can scroll to select a date and time in the future when you'd like your listing to go live.
 Once you've decided on a time, click "save."

 If you opted not to schedule your listing for a future time, skip this step.

-Tap the 'Add Shipping Service' button to add shipping details for your item so that buyers know how long it will take to arrive and how much shipping will cost.
+Next, scroll down to where it says 'Delivery' and click the pencil icon to add shipping details for your item so that buyers know how long it will take to arrive and how much shipping will cost.

-After tapping the 'Add Shipping Service' button, select the shipper you'll use to ship the item to the winning buyer/bidder and the amount that you'll charge them to ship this item.
+After tapping the 'Delivery' pencil icon, select the shipper you'll use to ship the item to the winning buyer/bidder and the amount that you'll charge them to ship this item.

 A few moments after tapping the 'List Item' button you'll see a final confirmation display from eBay listing any errors that eBay found and giving you one last chance to abort.

 If you choose to proceed, your item is listed and eBay displays a confirmation dialog that gives you the item listing number and a button that will take you directly to the listing.